rubensworks/article-privacy-decentralized/content/solution.md

 [SPARQL endpoints](cite:cites spec:sparqlprot) and [Triple Pattern Fragments](cite:cites ldf) interfaces,
 and make use of them during query execution, we consider this out-of-scope for this work.

-Once the query engine has identified the data sources that could potentially contribute results to their query, the query engine needs to authenticate to the server(s) and execute the query or parts thereof.
+Once the query engine has identified the data sources that could potentially contribute results to their query, the query engine needs to authenticate the user to the server(s) and execute the query or parts thereof.
 In turn the server is responsible for authenticating the request, enforcing access control, and executing the query or parts thereof.
 Concretely, we address the following core requirement:

 - **Query Execution with Access control.** It must be possible for the data source to verify the integrity of the requesting party and for the data source to limit query results based on a set of access policies.

 #### Authentication

-Web Identity and Discovery, is a mechanism used to uniquely identify and authenticate a person, company, organisation or other entity, by means of a URI.
+WebID, is a mechanism used to uniquely identify and authenticate a person, company, organisation or other entity, by means of a URI.
 Essentially a WebID is a HTTP URI that should: (i) be under the control of the entity it describes; (ii) be linkable on the web; (iii) describe the entity is represents; (iv) enable authentication and access control; (v) respect the privacy of the entity it describes; (v) rely solely on HTTP and semantic Web technologies.
 A description of the agent is provided in an RDF document, known as a WebID profile, which can be dereferenced using 303 or Hash URIs.
 The WebID-TLS protocol (where TLS stands for Transport Layer Security) specifies how together the WebID profile and public key certificates, can be used to authenticate users.
 The user places their WebID profile document URI in the _Subject Alternative Names_ field of their certificate.
 Once the certificate has been generated the user adds the public key details to their WebID profile document.
 A service wishing to authenticate the user, needs to verify that the public key of the certificate it receives matches the public key specified in the WebID profile.

+{:.todo}
+Can the paragraph above be removed?
+It seems to exist in the background section already.

 #### Authorisation